 This is open to interpretation, however, and can depend on the sound you are going for.
-For example the closer the source is to the microphone the more intimate and in some cases ‘warmer’ the recording might sound, moving the mic a little further away brings more of the ambience of the room into the equation, creating a more spacious but sometimes less defined recording.
+For example, the closer the source is to the microphone the more intimate and in some cases ‘warmer’ the recording might sound, moving the mic a little further away brings more of the ambiance of the room into the equation, creating a more spacious but sometimes less defined recording.

 If you notice the incoming signal is too hot e.g. there is audible distortion check your gain settings (if possible) and back them of a little if excessively high, or move further away from the mic.

 Lastly, don’t be tempted to aim the mic directly at the sound hole of your acoustic guitar.
 The sound hole is where much of the internal resonance of the guitar body is released which can result in a ‘boomy’ sound due to the excessive low-end frequencies.